MicrosoftDocs/visualstudio-docs/docs/debugger/using-tracepoints.md

 Summary - Click on the far-left margin next to a line of code -> Click the Gear Icon -> Check Actions Box -> Input Message -> Hit Close Button.
 Check Conditions box and add if you need them.
 You can also right-click and select  **tracepoint**  ->  **Insert tracepoint**.

-1. To initialize a tracepoint first click on the gutter to the left of the line number of interests.
+1. To initialize a tracepoint, first click on the gutter to the left of the line number where you want to set the tracepoint.

    ![Breakpoint Initialization](../debugger/media/breakpointinitialization.png "Breakpoint Initialization")